henryubuntu/Data-Science/README.md

 The understanding of the topics will be more clear as you progress into the next book which will become easier to understand than the previous one.

-This plan is organized so you can exercise at least 1 hour a day, eat healthy food, sleep well, use non-fluoride products, have a clean environment and rest at least 1 day each week to remember more everything.
+This plan is organized so you can exercise at least 1 hour a day, eat healthy food, sleep well, use non-fluoride products, have a clean environment and rest at least 1 day each week, etc, to remember more everything.

 At the last 3 topics of the course, you might need 2 hours to exercise a day, for better wellness.